solarretrace/tephra-rs/notes.md

 ## 2. Data in the lexeme.

 The lexer always produces a value and stores it in the lexeme.
 This requires the parser to know which tokens produce values and of which type, so that they may be retrieved.
 This could involve wrapping low-level parsers in data-extractor combinators, which could be confusing.
+(And doing it automatically would essentially look the same as #1.)

 ## 3. No data conversions in the lexer.